carla-simulator/carla/Docs/how_to_make_a_new_map.md

 * Spawners must always be oriented as the road dictates.
 This must be done by hand but we will make some form of automation in the future.

-* Traffic lights must be placed in every crossing in whitch vehicles might conflict. theese are the childs of "TrafficLightBase" and are stored inside Game/Carla/Static/TrafficSigns/Streetlights_01.
+* Traffic lights must be placed in every crossing in which vehicles might conflict.
+These are the childs of "TrafficLightBase" and are stored inside Game/Carla/Static/TrafficSigns/Streetlights_01.

 Again, remember this is just needed to use the server autopilot.
 We recommend to start using new the client driving stack provided from 0.9.2 version.